autoboat-vt/autoboat_docs/docs/nodes/microros.md

     make
 ```
 From here on, after making changes to the code, you can build it simply by running `make`.
 Next steps, such as opening communication with ROS or flashing Pico are detailed in **Installing MicroROS**.

-# <p style="text-align: center;"> sensor_transmission </p>
-The node that obtains data from the VESC and the magnetometer and publishes it for Jetson to see.
-Uses another file called magnetometer_read.c to read I2C data.
-Runs on core0.
-Currently partially implemented.

-# <p style="text-align: center;"> sail_control </p>
-The node that implements PID control for the sail stepper motor.
-Intended to run on core0.
-Currently unimplemented.

-# <p style="text-align: center;"> rudder_control </p>
-The node that implements PID control for the rudder stepper motor.
-Intended to run on core1.
-Currently unimplemented.

-# <p style="text-align: center;"> manual_mode </p>
-The node that implements RC control of the boat.
-Intended to run on core1.
-Currently unimplemented.